History of Methodism in the United States: Education of young people

 The Methodist church has always been strongly oriented towards the religious lives of the young.
 In 1848, the General Conference stated, "when the Church has collected...a great population born within [her] bosom, she cannot fulfill her high mission unless she takes measure to prevent this population from being withdrawn from under her care in the period of its youth."
 The first two American bishops of the Methodist Church, Thomas Coke and Francis Asbury, opened a preparatory school in Abingdon, Maryland in 1787.
 The school was a strict environment, with seven hours a day devoted to study.
 The venture ended when a fire destroyed the building in which the school was housed.

 In the 1870s, there was a broad movement toward incorporating Sunday schools into the doctrines of churches as a way to take ownership of the Christian education of children.
 This was the first great interdenominational movement the United States had ever seen.
 Methodists invested heavily in the cause of Christian education because of their emphasis on the child's right to and ability to "respond to divine influences from the beginning."

 Beginning after World War II, the Methodist churches in the United States continued developing, at a much greater pace, ministries on Universities, Colleges, Junior Colleges and other higher education institutions, on campuses of both church-owned and state schools throughout the United States and Canada, and to a lesser degree in Australia, New Zealand and the United Kingdom.
 Methodism boasts the largest number of higher education ministries, including teaching positions, of any Protestant denomination in the world in close competition with the Southern Baptist Convention.
 This emphasis is, in part, a reflection of the Methodist movement's earliest roots in The Oxford Holy Club, founded by John Wesley, his brother Charles, George Whitefield and others as a response to what they saw as the pervasive permissiveness and debauchery of Oxford University, and specifically Lincoln College when they attended.
 It is from the Holy Club that the earliest Methodist societies were formed and spread.

+Methodist Churches have long emphasized the importance of confirmation as a critical stage in the religious education of young people.
+In many Methodist congregations, confirmation programs span months of instruction in Wesleyan theology, church history, doctrine, and disciplines, often culminating in a worship service with the laying on of hands and vows.
+Because confirmation is tied to the church's investment in youth, congregations often view it as a stabilizing factor in retaining adolescents in church life, helping bridge the gap from childhood religious instruction to adult discipleship.